perfana/tiny-bank/README.md

 You can check the results in Grafana by logging in with `admin`/`admin` at `http://localhost:3000`.
 Select the k6 dashboard to see the k6 metrics and the JFR dashboard to see the JFR metrics.

+## Steps of run-test-components.sh

+The `run-test-components.sh` script starts the following components. eThis is a refenerence to get insight of what is happening, you do not have to run this commands yourself.

+1. Start the database and WireMock services:
+    ```shell
+    cd db
+    docker compose up -d
+    ```
+2. Compile the Tiny Bank Spring Boot app from the `service` directory:
+    ```shell
+    cd service
+    ../mvnw package
+    ```
+3. Start the wiremock services from the `service` directory:
+    ```shell
+   ./create-wiremock-jars.sh
+   java -jar service/target/tiny-bank-service-0.0.1-account-stub-SNAPSHOT.jar &
+   java -jar service/target/tiny-bank-service-0.0.1-balance-stub-SNAPSHOT.jar &
+    ```
+4. Start the Tiny Bank Spring Boot service from the `service` directory:
+    ```shell
+    cd service
+    ../mvnw spring-boot:run
+    ```
+5. Start the Tiny Bank frontend from the `app` directory:
+    ```shell
+   cd app/tiny-fe
+   npm install
+   node app.js
+    ```

 ## Troubleshooting

 If database issues occur, you can reset the database by running the following command from the root directory: